top of page

 Civilian Marksmanship Program (CMP)

-The federal law that established the Civilian Marksmanship Program makes firearms safety one of its highest priorities.
-This law specifically states that a primary function of the CMP is “to instruct citizens of the United States in marksmanship; (and) to promote practice and safety in the use of firearms.” www.thecmp.org
+The primary function of the CMP is “to instruct citizens of the United States in marksmanship; (and) to promote practice and safety in the use of firearms.” www.thecmp.org

 Trap